Humanities 115 - World Mythology » Summer 2022 » Test 1

 After he defeats Tiamat, Marduk and the other gods create the magnificent palace of Babylon before creating human beings.
 In Babylonian mythology, the purpose of humans is to:

-B. create temples and homes
+C. create temples and homes

-D. serve the gods at ease
+D. cultivate food for the gods

 Question #11